“Quick! What’s a good date-night dinner spot in

 Fried calamari.
 So many places sadly don’t include the calamari legs, but Joe’s does.
 I would order a legs-only calamari appetizer if I could, so I liked this a lot.
 Nicely fried, not rubbery, good sauce.
 Yum.

 Antipasto salad.
-Pretty standard, run-of-the-mill ingredients but it was good, and the portion was generous.
+Pretty standard, run-of-the-mill ingredients but it was good, and the portion generous.

 My entrée: Chicken Parm.
-The parm came with mashed potatoes (and pasta w/ sauce, not pictured), which was unexpected but nothing to complain about.
+The parm came with mashed potatoes (and pasta w/ sauce, not pictured), which was unexpected but nothing to complain about!
 They were actually great mashed potatoes — fluffy, with lots of butter and salt and oomph.
 The chicken itself was just a tad overcooked but not tough, and definitely still delicious, so I’d be willing to give it another shot.
 Hopefully a fluke.
+(UPDATE 2022: definitely a fluke, have eaten this countless times in the 9 years since this was posted, and it’s always been amazing!)

 My date’s entrée: Sicilian sausage, also served with pasta & sauce.
-While the sausage tasted pleasantly of fennel and we appreciated the way the sausages hugged each other on the plate like they were on a date themselves, the accompanying pan sauce was way too salty.
+While the sausage tasted pleasantly of fennel and we appreciated the way the sausages hugged each other on the plate like they were on a date themselves, the accompanying pan sauce was a tad salty.

 Unfortunately, we didn’t leave room for dessert.
 Joe’s gets their sweets from Bindi, the largest restaurant dessert distributor on the East Coast according to our server.
 The photos/descriptions on the menu actually looked quite good, despite it being a pamphlet from the ’90s.
 And it just so happens that the Joe’s folks recently opened a bakery in Middle Village, unsurprisingly called Joe’s Bakery, so next time we’re over that way we’ll definitely try a sfogliatelle — our favorite Italian pastry.
 No word on whether Joe’s Bakery will eventually supply desserts for the restaurant.